Panther-Dust22/TikTok-Live-TTS-BSR-Injector/Readme.md

 and because the TTS system got a bit complex so i didnt want to have people updating everything if they only needed one or the other.

-This Git has been archived for Historical use, old versions are available on the releases list
+This Git has been archived for Historical use and for the message updates in both systems, old versions are available on the releases list